Apia: Geography

 Apia is situated on a natural harbour at the mouth of the Vaisigano River.
 It is on a narrow coastal plain with Mount Vaea (elevation 472 m), the burial place of writer Robert Louis Stevenson, directly to its south.
 Two main ridges run south on either side of the Vaisigano River, with roads on each.
 The more western of these is Cross Island Road, one of the few roads cutting north to south across the middle of the island to the south coast of Upolu.

 Climate

 Apia features a tropical rainforest climate (Af according to the Köppen climate classification) with consistent temperatures throughout the year.
 Nevertheless, the climate is not equatorial because the trade winds are the dominant aerological mechanism and besides there are a few cyclones.
 Apia's driest months are July and August when on average about 80 mm of rain falls.
-Its wettest months are December through March when average monthly precipitation easily exceeds 300 mm.
+Its wettest months are December to March when average monthly precipitation easily exceeds 300 mm.
 Apia's average temperature for the year is 26 C. Apia averages roughly 3000 mm of rainfall annually.